BrockCruess/3D-Printing/BeeLink SER3 120mm Fan Mod/README.md

 ### Use:

-- Mount a 120mm fan to the bracket using longer-style fan screws and nuts.
+- Mount a 120mm fan to the bracket using longer fan screws and nuts.
 - The screws should go from the inside of the bracket to the outside, as there are counter-sunk holes on the inside.
-- This will ensure a flush finish against the SER3.
+This will ensure a flush fit against the mini PC.
-- Remove the back plate off the SER3 and lay it into the 120mm bracket open-bottom first.
+- Remove the bottom plate off the SER3 and lay it into the 120mm bracket open-bottom first.
-- Secure the SER3 in the bracket with the top retainer and use some typical short coarse-thread case fan screws.
+- Secure the SER3 in the bracket with the top retainer and use some typical short coarse-thread case fan screws to self-tap and secure it all together.